Henry White: From Bletchingley servant to Mongarlowe orchardist

 With the village surrounded by farms, it’s no surprise that Henry worked as a child labourer at harvesting times.
 In later years he remembered that he used to plant beans and peas with the other local children, a job which gave him backache.
 At other times he helped his Grandfather Roffey cutting hay into trusses for market, after which they would go to the ‘Big House’ for beer.

-By the early 1840’s, when he was just under 13 years old Henry White had left home on Christmas day to find employment in London.
+By the early 1840’s, when he was just 17 years old Henry White had left home on Christmas day to find employment in London.
 From his brother, William (Jnr)’s diary, I learnt that this younger generation frequently made the journey to and from Bletchingley by train.
 Going south to ‘home’ they would alight at Caterham and walk down the hill whereas going back to London they’d walk down to Redhill and catch the train there.
 At about 3½ miles from each station, life in that era involved lots of walking.